EndyPremier/PersonalWebsite/README.md

 # PersonalWebsite
-This is the repository of my website open to the public
+This is the repository of my website open to the public.